 If your wardrobe has a lot of black jeans and white t-shirts, then a black pair of boots might be the better option.

 Take a look in your closet—do you see a lot of color?
 Or do you see a lot of greyscale?

 Honestly, I would base my answer off of this one question.
 If your closet is mostly white, grey, and black, then a black pair of boots is the way to go.

 2. You Need Them Polished

 If you need a more formal pair of polished boots, then black leather is an excellent option.
-You can definitely polish a brown pair of boots, but nothing quite takes polish like black boots.
+You can definitely polish a brown pair of boots, but nothing quite takes polish like black boots, especially for formal settings.

 Black cream polish is the best option, and the easiest way to work up a mirror shine.
 I’ve seen mirror shine on brown leather, but I think black leather looks classier.

 Security officers often wear black boots, and I know a lot of construction guys that wear black boots because it hides the scuffs and marks better for their specific line of work.